 Unfortunately, about a week ago I received a few messages with nothing but absolute anger, negativity, and just being downright mean from someone I shouldn’t be hearing these things from.
-However, I have been fortunate enough for that to be the only thing said to me that has been negative about starting a blog.
-I have had some of the kindest words said to me only filled with love and support and I couldn’t be more grateful for that.
+However, I have been fortunate enough for that to be the only thing said to me that has been negative about starting a blog only a few weeks ago.
+I have had some of the kindest words said to me that were filled with love and support and I couldn’t be more grateful for that.

-It’s literally impossible to be positive all the time, but it’s even more detrimental to your mental health if you’re negative all the time.
-The best approach that I have been taking to my life lately is getting rid of anything and everyone that no longer serves a positive purpose in my life regardless of who they are.
+It’s impossible to be positive all the time.
+It’s even more detrimental to your mental health if you’re negative all the time.
+The best approach that I have been taking to life lately is getting rid of anything and everyone that no longer serves a beneficial purpose in my life – regardless of who they are.
 You can only give someone/something so many chances before it’s time to let it be and carry on without them.
-If it no longer serves a positive purpose, there is no point in keeping it around.
+If it no longer serves a beneficial purpose, there is no point in keeping it around.